nutanix/calm-dsl/README.md

 ## ToDo

+ - Language Enhancements:
    - Add Port type - tcp/udp
    - List of supported protocols - ssh
    - EnumType support
+ - Elegance wishlist
+   - Allow inline definition of stateless classes like `Port`
+   - Show required vs optional attributes
    - Add YAML dumper
- - Allow inline definition of stateless classes like `Port`
+   - Make all attrs available on the class for ease of discovery aand use
+ - DSLs
    - DSL for runbooks
    - DSL for policies (quotas and notification)
- - DSL for apps (for app lcm)
+   - DSL for apps (for app LCM)
  - Build CLI tooling to interact with calm-server
- - Make all attrs available on the class for ease of discovery aand use
  - Build docker container for jupyter + DSL
- - Show required vs optional attributes
  - ~Make License as GPL~
  - ~Get rid of attributes field~